 In 1916, Dyckman Farmhouse was opened up to the public and it has become a frequented place to visit by locals and tourists alike who come here to gain a first-hand view of what life was like for the first settlers and inhabitants of the city.
 It is also a reminder of the different kind of rural lifestyle once lived by New York's citizens of yesteryear, in sharp contrast to the massive buildings and infrastructure that is found there today.

-HistoryWilliam Dyckman, a descendent of a Dutch settler who came to New Amsterdam in the 1600s, built Dyckman Farmhouse in 1784 and lived there with his family for at least 70 years after that.
+HistoryWilliam Dyckman, a descendent of a Dutch settler who came to New Amsterdam in the 1600's, built Dyckman Farmhouse in 1784 with the help of his family, friends, and enslaved persons.
+He died shortly after that and his family and slaves lived there for at least 55 years after that.
 The farmhouse was initially sold in 1870 but two daughters of the Dyckman family decided that the farmhouse was too precious to give up on.
-They subsequently bought the farmhouse back from its new owner and set about preserving its original heritage.
+They subsequently bought the farmhouse back from its new owner in 1915 and set about preserving its original heritage.
 After a lot of work, the house was donated back to the City of New York and opened to the general public in 1916.
-The house continues to serve as a heritage site for the general public until today.
+The house serves as a historic house museum for the general public today.

 Special EventsDyckman House is home to many regular events that take place through the year.
 Spring, in particular, is a lovely time to visit to house, when the flowers in the garden are in full bloom.
-Storytelling hours over the weekend and guided tours for adult groups of up to 20 are also offered to visitors.
+Guided tours for adult groups of up to 20 are also offered to visitors every Saturday at 12:00 pm.

 Guided ToursThere are several guided tours available at Dyckman House.
 The standard guided tour of the farmhouse teaches visitors about the people who once lived there, the farmlands that surrounded the house and the reason for the house’s preservation.
 Another guided tour – aimed at children - examines the way that Manhattan’s past has changed so drastically, with particular focus on Dyckman House.
 This tour also examines the way that the house and the surrounding neighborhood have transformed over time.
 Finally, a tour of the gardens shows how the landscape of Dyckman House changes with the seasons.
-Tours are either free or else come with a minimal admission fee.
+Saturday Noon Tours are free.
+Guided tours for groups over ten are charged a small fee.
 Management lets visitors know that donations are always appreciated.

 Click here to visit Dyckman Farmhouse official website.